VeeIsForVanana/MP2/README.md

 Both implementations will be documented in separate sections of this document.

+## User Manual

+### User Manual 1: `mastermind.py`

+This script makes use primarily of text inputs and a textual interface.
+The program solely implements Mastermind with some added features.
+Guiding prompts are in all parts of the program, but this manual will still provide a detailed guide into the game.

+The game opens with prompts asking for required parameters (code length, and whether colors will repeat) for the game setup.
+Input is validated and the request will loop until it receives what is considered valid input.
+By default, length is expected to be within 4 and 8, inclusive.
+Meanwhile, repeat will always be either "Yes" or "No".

+Afterward, the game proper will start.

+To summarize, in Mastermind, the player is expected to make guesses what the computer-generated code is.
+Said code will consist of "colors" (numbers from 1 to 8 by default).
+The player is expected to match this code with their guess to win the game.
+Otherwise, if they fail to do so within ten turns, they lose.
+When the player inputs a guess, the computer prints out feedback in the form of "Red" and "White" numbers, based on which they may alter their input.
+They may also make use of lifelines, as shall be detailed below.

+At the start of every turn, the computer will prompt the user to input their valid guess.
+The player has the option of inputting a guess for the computer's code or to ask for a lifeline by inputting "lifeline#1" or "lifeline#2".
+The game will loop until a valid input is entered.

+When a valid guess is entered, it will be checked against the computer's code.

+## Implementations

-## Implementation 1: `mastermind.py`
+### Implementation 1: `mastermind.py`

 This script implements the algorithm below.
 Do note that there is not an exact one-to-one correspondence between the code and this algorithm.

 ```
 Define a function to validate input taking a list of accepted inputs and the player input as parameters: